laynahong6/medicaidteam/jessie/README.md

-<h2>PA Medicaid Enrollment by County</h2>
+#PA Medicaid Enrollment by County

-<h3>Statement</h3>
+Statement
-<p>This project seeks to examine the potential impact federal Medicaid cuts have on Pennsylvania counties and analyze underlying trends and patterns in medical assistance enrollment.</p>
+This project seeks to examine the potential impact federal Medicaid cuts have on Pennsylvania counties and analyze underlying trends and patterns in medical assistance enrollment.

 <h3>Tools</h3>
 <p>Python, Google Sheets</p>